keerthanam12/Attendance-Management-System/README.md

 ## 🚀 Run the Project
 **1.** Download and Extract the zip file.
-Make sure to add " python" and "pip" in your environment variables.
+Make sure to add "python" and "pip" in your environment variables.

 **2.** Go to the File Explorer.
 Open the Extracted zip file.